About us

 Community of Practice Coordinator

-He has a degree in Education with emphasis in Humanities and a PhD in Education from the Universidad de los Andes.
-During his doctorate he researched on the role of communities of practice in the development of pedagogical practices.
+He holds a degree in Education with a focus on Humanities and a PhD in Education from Universidad de los Andes.
+His doctoral research explored the role of communities of practice in shaping pedagogical approaches.

-At TREES she coordinates the Community of Practice and the Pedagogical Laboratories, promoting peer learning and the collective construction of resources to teach social justice and equity.
+At TREES, he coordinates the Community of Practice and the Pedagogical Labs, fostering peer learning and the collective development of resources to teach social justice and equity.

 Daniela Moreno Farfán